accuknox/help/docs/integrations/splunk_feeder_kubearmor.md

 ***Important features***

--  Dashboard to track the real time alerts genrated from K8s cluster.
+-  Dashboard to track the real time alerts generated from K8s cluster.

 -  Data models with pivots for easy access to data and visualization.

--  Filter out the Alerts based on defferent namespaces, pods, operations, severity, tags and the actions of policies.
+-  Filter out the Alerts based on different namespaces, pods, operations, severity, tags and the actions of policies.

--  Drilldown ability to see how the alerts genrated, what policy was violated and what was the result for the same.
+-  Drill-down ability to see how the alerts generated, what policy was violated and what was the result for the same.

 ## **Installation**
 #### **Prerequisites :**